ApolloAuto/apollo/docs/specs/Class_Architecture_Planning.md

 ## Code Structure and Class Hierarchy

-The code is organized as follows: The planning code entrance is the `planning.cc`.
+The code is organized as follows: The planning code entrance is the `planning.h`.
 Inside the planner, the important class members are shown in the illustration below.

 ![img](https://github.com/ApolloAuto/apollo/blob/master/docs/specs/images/class_architecture_planning/image006.png)